Sarah Wiener

-Sarah Wiener (born 27 August 1962) is a German-Austrian entrepreneur, TV chef, and politician who was elected to the European Parliament in 2019.
+Sarah Wiener (born 27 August 1962) is a German-Austrian entrepreneur, television chef and politician who served as a member of the European Parliament for Austria from 2019 to 2024.
+She is a member of The Greens – The Green Alternative.

-Сareer
+Career

 Wiener was born in Halle, West Germany from the Austrian writer, cyberneticist and restaurateur Oswald Wiener and the German-Austrian visual artist Lore Heuermann and raised with her mother in Vienna, Austria.
 At the age of seventeen Sarah Wiener left a girls' boarding school and then hitchhiked through Europe.
 After opening her first restaurant in Berlin in 1999, Wiener established a number of additional restaurants and cafés in the city, including at Hamburger Bahnhof (2003), the Academy of the Arts (2005), the Museum for Communication (2009) and Futurium (2019).
 She also operated restaurants at German Museum of Technology in Berlin and Mercedes-Benz Museum in Stuttgart.

 From 2007 until 2012, Arte and ORF produced Wiener's first cooking show.
 From 2018, she had a weekly radio program on Deutschlandfunk Kultur.

 In 2007, Wiener set up the Sarah Wiener Foundation, a non-profit organization to promote healthy eating habits among children and teenagers.
 She has since been increasingly active as a campaigner.
 She was also involved with food quality group Foodwatch.
 Since 2015, she has been operating an organic farm in the Uckermark region.

 Amid the COVID-19 pandemic in Germany, Wiener had to file for insolvency for her restaurants and catering business.

 Political career

-Since becoming a Member of the European Parliament, Wiener has been a member of the Committee on Agriculture and Rural Development.
-In this capacity, she is the parliament's rapporteur on regulation of pesticides in the European Union.
+As Member of the European Parliament, Wiener served on the Committee on Agriculture and Rural Development.
+In this capacity, she was the parliament's rapporteur on regulation of pesticides in the European Union.

-In addition to her committee assignments, Wiener is part of the Parliament's delegation to the EU-Armenia Parliamentary Partnership Committee, the EU-Azerbaijan Parliamentary Cooperation Committee and the EU-Georgia Parliamentary Association Committee.
-She also chairs the MEP Interest Group on Antimicrobial Resistance (AMR) and is a member of the European Parliament Intergroup on Anti-Corruption, the European Parliament Intergroup on LGBT Rights and of the European Parliament Intergroup on the Welfare and Conservation of Animals.
+In addition to her committee assignments, Wiener was part of the Parliament's delegation to the EU-Armenia Parliamentary Partnership Committee, the EU-Azerbaijan Parliamentary Cooperation Committee and the EU-Georgia Parliamentary Association Committee.
+She also chaired the MEP Interest Group on Antimicrobial Resistance (AMR) and was a member of the European Parliament Intergroup on Anti-Corruption, the European Parliament Intergroup on LGBT Rights and of the European Parliament Intergroup on the Welfare and Conservation of Animals.

+In January 2024, Wiener announced that she would not stand in the 2024 European elections but instead resign from active politics by the end of the term.